A comparison between short GRB afterglows and AT2017gfo: shedding light on kilonovae properties: Discussion

-{\bf The redshifts of GRBs 080905, 090515, 150423A, and 150424A are not well defined (see \S~\ref{sec:redshift}), otherwise they would be very interesting kilonova candidates.
-In particular, the blue component of GRBs 080905A and 090515 have a shallow decay before 24 hours, compatible with a blue kilonova.
-We note that with the claimed redshift they are fainter than AT2017gfo (Fig.~\ref{fig:alpha}).
-If their redshift is correct, they would provide the strongest and earliest constraints to the blue component of an AT2017gfo-like kilonova (Fig.~\ref{fig:ratiotime}).
-In particular, GRBs 080905A is fainter by a factor $\sim3$ at $\sim570$nm (corresponding to the $V$-band) at $12.8$ hours.
+The redshifts of GRBs 090515 and 150424A are not well defined (see \S~\ref{sec:redshift}), {\bf nevertheless they can be useful to constrain the luminosity of AT2017gfo-like kilonovae since both show evidence of shallow decay that can suggest the presence of a kilonova component.
+In particular, GRB 090515 is the most interesting because the blue component have a well constrained luminosity $2.3$ times fainter than AT2017gfo (Fig.~\ref{fig:alpha}). } If its redshift is correct, {\bf together with 050509B} it would provide the strongest and earliest constraints to the blue component of an AT2017gfo-like kilonova (Fig.~\ref{fig:ratiotime}).

-GRBs 150423A and 150424A have a shallow decay but their blue component is brighter than AT2017gfo (Fig.~\ref{fig:ratiotime}).
-In particular, GRB 150424A is $\sim$15-40 times brighter than {\bf AT2017gfo} in the optical, and could be a case similar to GRBs 051221A, 060614 (\S~\ref{sec:peculiar}).
-GRB 150423A has the largest upper limit in the blue component, a factor $\sim10^5$ brighter than AT2017gfo at $\sim$370nm (i.e., in the $U$-band) at $\sim90$ hours after the GRB.
-It is unique among the sample because it is the only one with redshift larger than 1, although uncertain (see \S \ref{sec:redshift}), while all others have redshift z$<$0.6.
-Because of this, its luminosity may be exceptionally large compared to {\bf AT2017gfo}, but there are no simultaneous detections to perform a direct comparison. }
+GRB 150424A has a shallow decay but its blue component is $\sim$15-40 times brighter than AT2017gfo in the optical (Fig.~\ref{fig:ratiotime}). {\bf During the same time interval the X-ray light curve shows evidence of a plateau feature.
+This could be a MKN similar to GRBs 050724, 070714B and 060614 (\S~\ref{sec:peculiar}), although \citet{Knust2017a} found that energy injection from a down spinning magnetar can explain X-rays, optical, and NIR data without invoking a kilonova.}

+{\bf A more detailed analysis is needed to separate the kilonova and afterglow components modelling together both optical and X-ray data \citep[see e.g.,][]{Jin2019a,Gao2017a,Lamb2019a}.
+Unfortunately, in case of GRB 090515 the X-ray data is weak and detected only during the first hour. }